faahpamo/todowebapp/README.md

 We don't intercept responses that we send out.

 ## Results
-So, here's how our application looks:
+So, here's how our application looks like.
+I've kept the UI plain for simplicity.
+There's no CSS or JavaScript.

 ![Figure 3](images/ToDoWebAppDefaultPage.png "Application Default Page")